Objective: To evaluate the influence of socio-economic factors on severity of glaucoma at presentation

-Methods: All newly diagnosed glaucoma patients at the University Hospitals-NHS, Aberdeen, and South Glasgow University Hospitals-NHS, in 2006, were included.
-Glaucoma was severe at presentation if there was a repeatable visual field loss with a Mean Deviation index greater than 12 dB in the Humphreys visual fields test or an absolute paracentral scotoma within the central 5 degrees of the visual fields.
+Methods: All newly diagnosed glaucoma patients at the University Hospitals-NHS, Aberdeen and South Glasgow University Hospitals-NHS, in 2006, were included.
+Glaucoma was severe at presentation if there was a repeatable visual-field loss with a mean deviation index greater than 12 dB in the Humphreys visual fields test or an absolute paracentral scotoma within the central 5° of the visual fields.
 Home address was used to determine the Scottish Index of Multiple Deprivation (SIMD) rank.
-The SIMD rank, demographics and severity of glaucoma at presentation was investigated using general linear modelling.
+The SIMD rank, demographics and severity of glaucoma at presentation were investigated using general linear modelling.

 Conclusions: Age and socio-economic deprivation were associated with severity of glaucoma at presentation, with patients from areas of higher socio-economic deprivation presenting with more advanced glaucoma.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.